Cooling-Requirements-for-Data-Center

 • Hot aisle containment systems: Hot aisle containment solutions contain the hot exhaust air and return it directly to the air conditioning unit, preventing it from mixing with the supply air.
 Returning warmer air to the air conditioning units improves their performance.

-• Blanking Panels: Blanking panels block off space between racks, preventing air recirculation between and helping you to maintain a consistent temperature.
+• Blanking Panels: Blanking panels block off space between racks, preventing air recirculation and helping you to maintain a consistent temperature.

 • Directional or high-flow floor tiles: Directional and high-flow floor tiles help direct air toward your equipment, increasing the efficiency of your system and helping you make the most of your cooling capacity.